alexander-akhmetov/mdb/README.md

 #### Flush

-When memtable becomes bigger than some threshold, core component puts it to the flush queue and initializes a new memtable.
+When the memtable becomes bigger than some threshold, the core component puts it to the flush queue and initializes a new memtable.
-Flusher is a background process which checks the queue and dumps memtables as sstables to a disk.
+The flusher is a background process that checks the queue and dumps memtables as SSTables to disk.

 #### Compaction

-It's a periodical background process.
-It merges small SSTable files into a bigger one and removes old key-value pairs which can be removed.
+It's a periodical background process that merges small SSTable files into a larger one and removes old key-value pairs that can be removed.

 #### SSTables storage

 It's a disk storage.
-On start-up time `mdb` checks this folder and registers all files and builds indexes.
+During start-up, mdb checks this folder, registers all files, and builds indexes.
-Files are read-only, `mdb` never change them.
-It can only merge them into a big one file, but without modifying old files.
+Files are read-only; mdb never changes them.
+It can only merge them into a larger file, but without modifying old files.

 #### File format